The Borel Cohomology of Free Iterated Loop Spaces: actions

 \subsection{Pushforward}

 An important construction we use later is that of the pushforward on cohomology.
-It makes sense in great generality, but we are interested in it for a fibration $f:E \to B$ whose fibre $F$ is a compact manifold of dimension $n$.
-The pushforward, denoted $f_*:H^*(E;H^n(F)) \to H^{*-n}(B)$ can be defined in two equivalent ways \cite{pushforwardref}.
+It makes sense in great generality, but we are interested in it for a fibration $f:E \to B$ whose fiber $F$ is a compact manifold of dimension $n$.
+We refer the reader to \cite{pushforwardref} and \cite{ando2018parametrized} for a reference on this construction.
+The pushforward is a natural map $f_*:H^*(E;H^n(F)) \to H^{*-n}(B)$ that can be defined in two equivalent ways, which we now describe.